cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/videoplayer.md

 | Stay On Bottom       | Display video below the game view (Only available on web). |
 | Video Player Event   | The video player's callback, it will be triggered when certain event occurs.
 Please refer to the `VideoPlayer Event` section below or [VideoPlayerEvent API](../../../api/en/classes/VideoPlayer.html#videoplayerevent) for more details. |

-**Note**: In **cc.Node** of the **Video Player Event** property, you should fill in a Node that hangs the user script component, and in the user script you can use the relevant VideoPlayer event according to the user's needs.
+**Note:** In **Node** of the **Video Player Event** property, you should fill in a Node that hangs the user script component, and in the user script you can use the relevant VideoPlayer event according to the user's needs.

 ## VideoPlayer Event